atomaszewicz/Bond/RStudio/Analysis.md

 require("reshape2")
 ```

-At this point, I have already scraped the data from the individual pages into an [excel spreadsheet](https://github.com/atomaszewicz/Bond/blob/master/Data/jb_raw.xlsx).
+The data from our online rating sites, and our two box office figure websites all have their own page in our[excel spreadsheet](https://github.com/atomaszewicz/Bond/blob/master/Data/jb_raw.xlsx).
 To read more about the sources of this data, you can look at the [Data folder](https://github.com/atomaszewicz/Bond/tree/master/Data) or the [README](https://github.com/atomaszewicz/Bond/blob/master/Data/README.md) in the Data folder.

-We now bring this data into RStudio, creating seperate variables for the seperate pages of the excel spreadsheet:
+We now bring this data into RStudio, creating seperate data frames for the seperate pages of the excel spreadsheet:

 ```R
 #We make data frames with the data from: Box Office Mojo (bom), The Numbers (numb), and the rating websites (rate)